 Detailed information on academic standing, including Academic Probation, Disqualification, and Reinstatement can be found on the Enrollment Services’ website.

-Undergraduate students who have made academic progress and believe that there were extenuating circumstances that led to their academic disqualification may file an appeal asking to extend their academic probation for an additional semester.
-Students must submit their Appeal immediately following notification by Enrollment Services that they have been disqualified.
-The Appeal of Disqualification information and form are available through the University Center for Undergraduate Advising (Horn Center, Room 103).
+Undergraduate students who have made academic progress and believe that there were extenuating circumstances that led to their academic disqualification may file an Academic Appeal of Disqualification to request an extension of their academic probation for an additional semester.
+The student must file the Academic Appeal of Disqualification form and supporting documentation immediately following notification by Enrollment Services of the student's disqualification.
+The deadline for submitting the completed form and supporting documentation is Monday, June 23, 2014, at 2:00 p.m.
+Information regarding the Academic Appeal of Disqualification is also available at the University Center for Undergraduate Advising (Horn Center, Room 103).

 Once disqualified, students will be considered eligible for reinstatement if they have: